giorgioriccardi/ssws-wordpress-plugin-snippets-collection/README.md

 ## Getting Started

-### 1. write list of functions and snippets instructions
+### 1. TODO list of functions and snippets with instructions

+- Custom Login Link
+- Add Alt Description to images, derived from image title or file name
+- Google Analytics input field into customizr (to be implemented), so the GA code/snippet is unrelated to the theme!
+-

 ### 2. Enjoy!